 REEF Program Fee: A REEF Program Fee of $300 will be added to each package to cover the cost of the group leader, seminar, and REEF survey materials.
 The REEF Program Fee applies to all divers and any attendee age 18 or older.

 Additional Fees - Not Included: All flights, transfers to and from the airport, all meals on trip (breakfast is included if staying at Casa Mexicana.)
 Optional Nitrox or extra dives available for an additional cost, paid directly to Chili Charters.
-A $2.50 per person per day marine park access fee will be collected onsite.
-A Sanitation Tax of $25 MX (approximately $1.50 USD) per night per room will be collected by the hotel. $2-3 daily dock fee per person will be collected onsite by Chili Charters.
+A $5 US per person per day (cash only) marine park access fee will be collected onsite.
+A Sanitation Tax of $25 MX (approximately $1.50 USD) per night per room (cash only) will be collected by the hotel. $2-3 daily dock fee per person will be collected onsite by Chili Charters.
 Taxes and fees are subject to change.
 Gratuities are not included and are at each individual's discretion.

 To reserve your space, email trips@REEF.org or call 305-588-5869.
 A $250 per person deposit will be due to confirm your reservation.
 Visit our Trip Policies page for more information on deposit and payment schedules.

 Insurance: Travel insurance is not included.
 REEF strongly recommends that each participant purchase adequate dive travel insurance to protect you from unforeseen circumstances.
 REEF partners with both DiveAssure and DAN to offer travel insurance packages specifically for divers.
 REEF will receive a portion of the proceeds from travel insurance purchases when you click on the following affiliate links for DiveAssure or DAN.